 - 11.1 We respond to all correspondence from the public in the language of the recipient's choice within 15 working days. - 11.2 Any correspondence following a meeting or telephone conversation is in the language of the initial conversation unless we are made aware that the recipient would prefer to receive it in the other official language or in both. - 11.3 Standard or circular correspondence to more than one recipient in Wales is issued bilingually. - 11.4 When Welsh and English versions of any correspondence are published separately, both versions are available simultaneously and are equal in quality, format, size and prominence. - 11.5 Assembly staff auto signatures and out-of-office messages are bilingual.
 Templates are available to ensure that the English and Welsh text are equal in quality, format and size.
-The Welsh text appears first or on the left. - 11.6 All Assembly correspondence or publications are bilingual, are equal in quality, format, size and prominence, and are produced in accordance with Assembly Commission guidelines on house style. - 11.7 Assembly staff can be contacted on email addresses in either of the official languages: enw.cyfenw@cynulliad.cymru and name.surname@assembly.wales
+The Welsh text appears first or uppermost. - 11.6 All Assembly publications are available bilingually, are equal in quality, format, size and prominence, and are produced in accordance with Assembly Commission guidelines on house style. - 11.7 Assembly staff can be contacted on email addresses in either of the official languages enw.cyfenw@cynulliad.cymruand name.surname@assembly.wales